 - The waste in your backyard should be handled there itself.
 Decentralized solutions are the way forward

 India has a staggering 90 percent recycling rate for PET plastic.
-We are miles ahead of Japan (72 percent), Europe (48 percent) and US (31 percent) in this category.
+We are miles ahead of Japan (72 percent), Europe (48 percent), and the US (31 percent) in this category.
 We are so used to hearing bad news that we ignore the fact that India clearly has the potential to deploy a robust waste management system.

-If we get the economics of waste right, we could create jobs, reduce pollution, stay healthier and restore pride in our cities.
+If we get the economics of waste right, we could create jobs, reduce pollution, stay healthier, and restore pride in our cities.
 We have the chance to lead the way for developing countries across the world.